allanverasce/pangenewhale/README.md

 # 1. PanGeneWhale installation
-To install the software, locate the package [pacote] (https://github.com/allanverasce/pangenewhale/tree/main/packages) folder and choose the installer compatible with your operating system.
+To install the software, locate the package folder and choose the installer compatible with your operating system.

-# 2. Installing PanGeneWhale on Linux.
-How to use Java package?
+# 2. An example of how to install PanGeneWhale on Linux.
 LINUX (Debian 12 e 13): To install using the standard .deb package, follow the model below.
 Run the line on your Linux terminal

 ```bash
 apt install ./pangenewhale-installer-deb-12-x64-1.0.0.deb
 ```

-To run using the JAR package.
-Open the terminal and run using JAVA, following the example below:
+**To run using the JAR package.
+Open the terminal and run using JAVA, following the example below:**

 ```bash
 java -jar PanGeneWhale-linux-x64-1.0.0.jar